 Herping is not a competitive sport.

 Not yet, anyway, unless you count Rattlesnake Roundups.
 (I remember seeing a roundup covered on one of the weekend sports shows many year ago where they competed to find the most snakes.)
 But many herpers are very competitive when they are in the field.

 I believe that a lot of habitat damage and unreplaced rocks, logs, and AC is caused by herpers who are in a hurry to find animals before someone else gets to them first.
-Animals are sometimes killed because of it and habitat is ruined.
-This hurried behavior comes from the collecting mentality, which has been carried over into the life-listing mentality.
+This can result in animals dying when crushed under rocks they were hiding under and habitat ruined when rocks, logs, or other cover items are destroyed in a hurried hunt.
+This behavior comes from the collecting mentality, which has been carried over into the life-listing mentality.

 Every herper has his or her own rules for "counting" herps they see and putting them on their life list.
 Some only count an animal that they see first, others must find and catch something to count it, others have to be there when an animal is found, even if they didn't find it, etc. etc. This competition can lead to speed-herping behavior that can be damaging to the habitat.
-It's also part of the fun and challenge of herping, so just remember to replace everything when you're done and all is good.
-If you're not competitive, you can also use the competitive behavior of other herpers in your group to your advantage: Sometimes I let the others run ahead and do the climbing and heavy lifting, and wait until they find something good to photograph, then I take my turn photographing it, because I don't care about the bragging rights of seeing it first.
-You can also help your companions by understanding the rules they play by by letting them go ahead or by not grabbing an animal they need to see and calling them over to grab it for themselves.
+It's csn also be a part of the fun and challenge of herping, so just remember to replace everything when you're done and all is good.
+If you're not competitive, you might be able to use the competitive behavior of other herpers in your group to your advantage: Sometimes I let the others run ahead and do all the heavy lifting, and wait until they find something good to photograph, then I take my turn photographing it.
+I don't care about the bragging rights of seeing it first.
+I'm not being lazy, I'm doing them a favor.
+Right?